History of Major League Soccer: Designated Players and expansion

 The league announced "Game First" in 2007, a series of initiatives aimed at improving the league in several ways.
 This included the creation of an official league anthem by Audiobrain—similar to other competitions from around the world.
 Two anthems were composed: an orchestral versions for regular season matches and a chorus version for the MLS All-Star Game and MLS Cup.

 By 2008, San Jose had returned to the league under new ownership.
 In 2009, the expansion side Seattle Sounders FC opened to a crowd of 32,523 at Qwest Field.
 The 2010 season ushered in an expansion franchise in the Philadelphia Union and the opening of the New York Red Bulls' soccer-specific stadium, Red Bull Arena.
 That same summer saw the opening of Philadelphia's own new stadium, PPL Park and the debut of Red Bulls striker Thierry Henry, the leading all-time goalscorer of Arsenal F.C. and the France national team.

-The start of the 2011 season saw further expansion with the addition of the Vancouver Whitecaps FC, the second Canadian MLS franchise, and the Portland Timbers.
+The start of the 2011 season saw further expansion with the addition of Vancouver Whitecaps FC, the second Canadian MLS franchise, and the Portland Timbers.
 The addition of two West Coast teams pushed the Houston Dynamo into the Eastern Conference.
 The Kansas City Wizards began play under the rebranded moniker of Sporting Kansas City.
 The 2011 season saw Real Salt Lake reach the finals of the CONCACAF Champions League.

 During the season, the Galaxy signed another major international star in Republic of Ireland captain and all-time leading goalscorer Robbie Keane.
 The 2011 season drew an average attendance of 17,872, higher than the average attendances of the NBA and NHL, with nearly one third of MLS regular-season matches selling out.

 In 2012, the Montreal Impact became the league's 19th franchise and the third located in Canada.
 The Impact, after playing their first MLS game at Vancouver, made their home debut at Olympic Stadium in front of a crowd of 58,912.